Thursday, September 12, 2002

 Suddenly the halls are empty and everything is quiet.
 Allen finishes a final conversation with this comment:" Oddly enough, even though it's all comedy, if you have a thousand comedians you have a thousand different people.
 Some of them are easily put into categories--there are extraverts who are never off, much more extraverted than others socially.
 Some of us--and I put myself in this category--aren't so loud in a social context but become different on stage in front of an audience.
 That has basically to some extent been for a long time the case for talk show hosts.
 John Carson is very shy socially.
 Jack Paar is the same.
 Myself.
 David Letterman is a mix, but basically a pretty solitary creature.
 A few years ago when I was inducted into the Comedy Hall of Fame, the producers arranged to fly David out from New York to talk about me and hand me the statue.
 And so Jayne and I sent word through his office that when he gets here we'd be honored to take him to dinner, that evening or before the show if he has no plans.
 The answer came back, thanks a lot but he gets so nervous when he performs that he can't even see people let alone have dinner."

 A few minutes later the show begins.
-On the dressing room monitor Allen watches Jay Leno's monologue and the ceremonies inaugurating the new studio: Los Angeles Dodger pitcher Oral Hershieser throws out "the first ball" from the stands, and comedian Rip Torn bursts from a packing case to shower those in the first few rows of the audience (including Jayne Meadows) with confetti.
+On the dressing room monitor Allen watches Jay Leno's monologue and the ceremonies inaugurating the new studio: Los Angeles Dodger pitcher Oral Hershieser throws out "the first pitch" from the stands, and comedian Rip Torn bursts from a packing case to shower those in the first few rows of the audience (including Jayne Meadows) with confetti.

 Allen puts on his suit coat and takes a last glance at the mirror, as the monitor again showed his black-and-white image of 40 years before laconically introducing the very first Tonight Show, but now millions of home viewers are also seeing it.
 Then he is led through the maze of bare plywood forming the back of the set to await his introduction.
 When he makes his entrance as the first guest, he is greeted by Jay Leno kneeling at his feet.
 Allen responds with a papal-like hand on his head.